Netcracker/KubeMarine/documentation/Maintenance.md

       - identity: {}
 ```

-It should be created preliminarily and placed in `/etc/kubernetes/enc/` directory.
+It should be created preliminarily and placed in the `/etc/kubernetes/enc/` directory.

 The next step is to enable the encryption settings in `kubeadm-config`:
 ```yaml